-The combined cycle Dabhol power plant with its township spreads across an area of 1,565 acres.
+The combined-cycle Dabhol power plant with its township spreads across an area of 2.02ha.

-The plant is comprised of three blocks (640MW, 663.54MW and 663.54MW).
-Each block is designed with a multishaft combined cycle module and consists of two gas turbines and one steam turbine, provided by GE.
+The plant comprises three blocks (640MW, 663.54MW, and 663.54MW).
+Each block is designed with a multi-shaft combined-cycle module and consists of two gas turbines and one steam turbine provided by GE.

-The Dabhol plant, under the new leadership of RGPPL, was far from without troubles.
+Under the new leadership of RGPPL, the Dabhol plant was far from troubles.
 The plant was shut down in July 2006 because of the lack of naphtha supply.
-It was later shifted to LNG fuel in April 2007, with Qatar-based RasGas as the LNG supplier to the plant.
+It was later shifted to LNG fuel in April 2007 with Qatar-based RasGas as the LNG supplier to the plant.

-The LNG-based plant, however, suffered several breakdowns of its key equipments.
-A long-term service agreement worth INR 6bn ($108m) with GE was signed in 2009 to revive the generating units of the plant.
+However, the LNG-based plant suffered several breakdowns of its key equipment.
+A long-term service agreement worth Rs6bn ($108m) with GE was signed in 2009 to revive the generating units of the plant.

 The plant became capable of operating at 100% of its installed capacity in 2010, following the repair works.

-As of 2012, RGPPL had invested INR 38bn ($689m) in setting up additional infrastructure for the project since 2005, with plans for further investment in future on the Dabhol LNG terminal.
+As of 2012, RGPPL invested Rs38bn ($689m) in setting up additional infrastructure for the project since 2005 with plans for further investment in the future on the Dabhol LNG terminal.